Dissecting Reionisation with the Cosmic Star Formation and Active Galactic Nuclei Luminosity History: Results

 To infer the redshift-invariant, volume-averaged $f_{\mathrm{esc}}$ for both the AGN and stars of our canonical galaxy, we fit for the $z\approx 4.75$ constraint of $\dot{n}_{\mathrm{ion}}$ from \citet{beckerNewMeasurementsIonizing2013}, the CMB optical depth at $z>15$ and the $z = 3$ ratio of $\dot{n}_{\mathrm{ion}}$ between AGN and stars that is $\approx 1$.
 The last constraint is from \citet{smithLymanContinuumEscape2020} who used \textit{HST} WFC3-UVIS to show that the $1\sigma$ half Gaussian upper limits of Lyman continuum signal between star forming and AGN dominated galaxies are approximately unity at $z = 3$.
 To translate these upper limits to a ratio, we did a Monte-Carlo exercise where we sampled the half Gaussian upper limits and computed the resulting ratio of Lyman continuum signal from AGN and star formation.
 The resulting distribution of the ratios is log-normal and we empirically found that the standard deviation is $\approx 0.68$.
 Hence, we implemented the ratio of $\dot{n}_{\mathrm{ion}}(z = 3)$ from AGN to stars constraint as a log-normal distribution with $\mu = 0$ and $\sigma = 0.68$.
 Importantly, we did not use observations of the neutral fraction to constrain our model so that we could have a true prediction of the reionisation timeline.

 We used maximum likelihood analysis combined with the fitting software \textsc{Highlander}\footnote{\url{https://github.com/asgr/Highlander}} to explore the posterior distribution.
+The escape fraction cannot physically be less than $0$ or greater than $1$.
+As such, when fitting $f_{\mathrm{esc}}$ for both stars and AGN we used a uniform prior between those bounds to disfavour unphysical solutions.
 Figure~\ref{fig:cornerplot} shows the corner plot of the posterior distribution of $f_{\mathrm{esc}}$ for both stars and AGN.
+The prior distributions are shown as the green shaded regions.
 The median and $16-\nth{84}$ percentiles from the posteriors are $f_{\mathrm{esc}}=$ \fescstars{} for the stars and $f_{\mathrm{esc}}=$ \fescagn{} for the AGN.
 The spread in these escape fractions mostly reflects the uncertainty in the ratio of $\dot{n}_{\mathrm{ion}}$ from AGN to stars, motivating the need to further investigate Lyman continuum in both stellar and AGN dominated galaxies throughout redshift and over many lines of sight.
 The maximum likelihood/best fit values that we found are $f_{\mathrm{esc}}\approx$ \fescstarsbest{} for the stars and $f_{\mathrm{esc}}\approx$ \fescagnbest{} for the AGN.
 The hybrid model that is discussed in the remainder of the text uses the maximum likelihood/best fit values for $f_{\mathrm{esc}}$.

+Figure~\ref{fig:reionisation_hybrid} shows the key results of $\dot{n}_{\mathrm{ion}}(z)$ and the neutral fraction while Figure~\ref{fig:tauCMB} shows the key result of the CMB optical depth for the hybrid model.
+There is overall agreement between the hybrid model and these key observables.

+Our model $\dot{n}_{\mathrm{ion}}(z)$ for the AGN is $\approx 1-5$~dex higher at $z\approx 5-13$ than previous results from \citet{kulkarniEvolutionAGNUV2019}, who compute UV luminosity functions for AGN up to $z\approx 7.5$, and \cite{shenBolometricQuasarLuminosity2020}, who compile X-ray, UV and IR AGN luminosity functions up to $z\approx 7$.
+The main reason for this difference is likely that the $z>5$ AGN number densities from \textit{JWST} are $\approx 1$~dex greater than the pre-\textit{JWST} measurements because of the ability to better reveal early AGN than previously possible, as noted in \citetalias{dsilvaSelfConsistentJWSTCensus2025}.